IBT-learning/full-stack-software-engineering-2024/code/README.md

-This is the directory for the various IBT assignements
+This is the directory for the various IBT Learning assignements